SeanTang001/cs118_packet_dissector/README.md

 `dump_secure.pcap` is a dump of an input transported with security.

 You'll notice the dissector tries to dissect both as secure; if your payload isn't secure, see the FAQ.

+There is also a capture of my implementation against the autograder.
+The full capture is here: https://drive.google.com/file/d/1JjTDHt84fFqergS3m5BRoeKu09ka6VoP/view?usp=sharing.

+It's a bit hard to tell which test is which; to do that you'll need to selectively disable different tests in the python script.